vmikedk/packer-examples-for-vsphere/README.md

 <!--
-Copyright 2023-2024 Broadcom.
-All rights reserved.
+© Broadcom.
+All Rights Reserved.
+The term “Broadcom” refers to Broadcom Inc. and/or its subsidiaries.
-SPDX-License-Identifier: BSD-2
+SPDX-License-Identifier: BSD-2-Clause
 -->

 <!-- markdownlint-disable first-line-h1 no-inline-html -->